stolostron/rhacm-docs/install/install_connected_tp.md

   4. Select **Image Registry Credentials** as the authentication type.

-  5. In the *Registry Server Address* field, enter the address of the Docker server that contains your image.
-In most cases, it is `quay.io`.
+  5. In the *Registry Server Address* field, enter the address of the distribution registry that contains your image.
+In most cases, it is `registry.access.redhat.com/rhacm1-tech-preview`.

-  6. Enter your username and password or token for the Docker server that contains the image.
+  6. Enter your username and password or token for the distribution registry that contains the image.

   7. Select **Create** to create the pull secret.

 4. Subscribe to the operator.

   1. In the Red Hat OpenShift Container Platform console navigation, select **Operators** > **OperatorHub**.

-  2. Select **acm-operator**.
+  2. Select **Advanced Cluster Management for Kubernetes**. **Tip:** You can filter on the *Integration & Delivery* category to narrow the choices.

   3. Select **Install**.